tessam30/Bangladesh/PreliminaryVariableList.md

 * 5/c01: employment status last 7 days
 * 5/c04: length of unemployment

 *Asset vectors*
+*Tropical livestock units cannot be calculated b/c in module d1, question q1_01, code 41 does not include animal names!*
 * *7-11/d1_02: These will be used to create a indices based on factor analysis.*

-*Tropical livestock units cannot be calculated b/c in module d1, question q1_01, code 41 does not include animal names!*__
+*Savings information*

-12/e01
+* 12/e01
-12/e02
+* 12/e02

 13/f01
 13/f02
 16/crop code